Triangulating on Possible Futures: Conducting User Studies on Several Futures Instead of Only One: The Post-Interaction Questionnaire and Interview

 \subsection{Questions about Coping}

-\begin{itemize} \item Do you see this kind of work arrangement as a threat or an opportunity, and why? \item If you think of this kind of work arrangement that previous organization offers, what kind of control do you have to make it work for you?
+\begin{itemize} \item Do you see this kind of work arrangement as a threat or as an opportunity, and why? \item If the organisation were to offer such a work arrangement, what kind of control would you need so that it would work well for you?
 High control or low control?
-Why and in what way? \item Would you describe that your attitude to this work arrangement would most closely resemble benefits maximizing, benefits satisfying, disturbance handling, or self-preservation? \end{itemize}
+Why, and in what way could this be done? \item Would you describe your attitude to this work arrangement as most closely resembling benefits maximising, benefits satisficing, disturbance handling, or self-preservation? \end{itemize}

-Following term explanations were provided alongside the question above:
+The following definitions were provided alongside the question above: